klenkes74/sb-starter/CONTRIBUTING.md

 ## Help Others

-You can help kp-library by helping others who use it and need support.
+You can help sb-starter by helping others who use it and need support.

 ## Analyze Issues

-Analyzing issue reports can be a lot of effort.
+Analysing issue reports can be a lot of effort.
 Any help is welcome!
-Go to [the GitHub issue tracker](https://github.com/KaiserpfalzEDV/kp-library/issues?state=open) and find an open issue which needs additional work or a bugfix (e.g. issues labeled with "help wanted" or "bug").
+Go to [the GitHub issue tracker](https://github.com/klenkes74/sb-starter/issues?state=open) and find an open issue which needs additional work or a bugfix (e.g. issues labeled with "help wanted" or "bug").

 Additional work could include any further information, or a gist, or it might be a hint that helps understanding the issue.
 Maybe you can even find and [contribute](#contribute-code) a bugfix?

 ## Report an Issue

-If you find a bug - behavior of kp-library code contradicting your expectation - you are welcome to report it.
+If you find a bug - behaviour of sb-starter code contradicting your expectation - you are welcome to report it.
 We can only handle well-reported, actual bugs, so please follow the guidelines below.

-Once you have familiarized with the guidelines, you can go to the [GitHub issue tracker for kp-library](https://github.com/KaiserpfalzEDV/kp-library/issues/new) to report the issue.
+Once you have familiarized with the guidelines, you can go to the [GitHub issue tracker for sb-starter](https://github.com/klenkes74/sb-starter/issues/new) to report the issue.

 ### Quick Checklist for Bug Reports